 You can apply for the Tuition Fee Loan and 65 per cent of the Maintenance Loan without having your household income looked at.
 This means you can apply without your parents or partner having to send in any details of their income.

-If you want to get the full Maintenance Loan as well as a Maintenance Grant or Special Support Grant, we will assess your household income and base the amount of your loan on that.
+However, if you want to get the full Maintenance Loan as well as a Maintenance Grant or Special Support Grant, we will assess your household income and base the amount of your loan on that.

 Your household income is your parents' or partner's income, plus yours.
 Rates for final year students will be different.

 The easiest way to apply is online

 Sending paper forms through the post takes longer than completing an online application.
 We've offered these forms for download if you've missed the chance to apply online.

 Change your application using a paper form